 But as I spoke to the people I met there, I learned more about this tragedy and the people’s efforts to rebuild.
-Much of the conversations one has with the local citizens’ touch on the earthquake in one way or another.
+Much of the conversations one has with the local citizens touch on the earthquake in one way or another.
 It is still very fresh in their minds.

 A good place to begin to understand Christchurch is Cathedral Square, the heart of the city.
-The cathedral itself was demolished beyond repair but a temporary one, designed to last 50 years, was built to service the community until a permanent one could be built again on the square.
+The cathedral itself was demolished beyond repair, but a temporary one, designed to last 50 years, was built to serve the community until a permanent one could be built again on the square.

 A short distance from Cathedral Square is Project Re-start, the city’s effort to jump-start small businesses displaced after the earthquake by housing them temporarily in containers in what is essentially a container park.

 THE CANTERBURY NEIGHBORHOOD

 Another section that suffered greatly from the earthquake is the area around the Canterbury Museum and Botanical Gardens.
 This neighborhood contains classically beautiful stone structures dating from the mid to late 1800s.

 THE AVON RIVER

 The Avon River winds through the center of town.
 During the earthquake, the waterline in this beautiful river shifted dramatically.
-I’m told that in some areas the river emptied out completely as the ground heaved underneath.
+I’m told that in some areas, the river emptied completely as the ground heaved underneath.

 If you choose to cycle around town, I recommend Christchurch Bike Tours.
 They’ll really know the city and can give you interesting background on the rebuilding efforts.
 A gourmet lunch is included with the tour.

 The recovery efforts are so creative and impressive they needed to be shared.
 And finally, the best way to contribute to Christchurch’s continued resurgence -albeit in a very small way – is to encourage tourism by telling people just how spectacular and welcoming this city really is.
-So definitely go.